Bern Town Hall: History

 1890 appearance of the town hall, before the 1940–42 renovation.

 The first town hall of the city of Bern was built at Nydeggstalden.
 Known as the Burger Hus and the domus dicta die helle it was probably replaced by the new town hall around 1355.
 Between 1402 and its destruction in the great fire of 1405 it was privately owned.
 The second town hall was built on Junkerngasse near the choir of the Bern Minster.
 City and cantonal governments moved out in 1414 and it was used as a school until 1468, when it was demolished to expand the Bern Minster.
 Following a fire in 1405 which destroyed much of the city, including the first town hall, plans were developed for a new, larger one in the area cleared by the fire.
 This new town hall was intended to match the growing power of the city and be large and impressive enough to receive foreign visitors.

-The current building was begun in 1406–07 by Heinrich von Gengenbach on the site of a townhouse owned by the Burgistein family.
+The building was begun in 1406–07 by Heinrich von Gengenbach on the site of a townhouse owned by the Burgistein family.
 Von Gengenbach died shortly after construction began.
-The name of his replacement was not recorded.
 It was completed around 1415 to 1417.
 Between 1430 and 1450 the grand external staircase was built and two chambers for the great and small councils were added to the upper story.
-Between 1526 and 1540 the cantonal council building was added near the hall.
-Beginning in the 16th century other government entities moved into the building including the cantonal archives, the treasury, the mint and the cantonal printing office.
+Between 1526 and 1540 the canton council building was added near the hall.
+Beginning in the 16th century other government entities moved into the building including the canton archives, the treasury, the mint and the canton printing office.

 A staircase tower and gallery wing were added on the east side in 1664–66 by Abraham and David Edelstein.
-A plan in 1788 to replace the medieval building by a grand new building designed by the Parisian architect Jacques-Denis Antoine was eventually cancelled due to cost.
+A plan in 1788 to replace the medieval building by a grand new building designed by the Parisian architect Jacques-Denis Antoine was cancelled due to cost.
 Instead the building was partially renovated several times during the 18th and 19th centuries.
 The building was totally renovated in 1865–68 by Friedrich Salvisberg, repairing and modernizing it.
 The entire facade was redone in the Neo Gothic style, with a much more ornate grand staircase.
 In 1940–42 the building was totally renovated again under Martin Risch.
 The archives were moved to their current home on Falkenplatz.
 Many of the Neo Gothic elements were removed and the exterior of the building was returned to its earlier appearance.
 The large hall in the ground floor was restored to the original design.
 The council rooms in the upper floor were rebuilt in a modern style.
-Today the building remains in use by the cantonal and city governments, though several rooms including the Grand Council room are available for rent.